Department of Family Medicine

 EDUCATION

-The medical students’ first two years of education contains the Introduction to Patient Care and Introduction to Clinical Medicine subjects organized by the Department, these has been taught in this form since 2019 after already 10 years of experience.
-The aim of these courses is to establish doctor-patient relationships and the clinical propedeutics, and to familiarise students with the medical attitude in a patient-oriented healthcare.
-The 4th and 6th year courses are more practice-oriented: the Family Medicine block and the Rotation week demonstrates the family doctors’ work through a one-to-one student-tutor setting, which is unique and a good opportunity to enhance skills of the medical profession in primary care.
-There are more than 40 teaching practices available across Budapest, where experienced GPs introduce students to their daily activities: medical consultation, treatment decisions, and the importance of prevention.
-More than 300 GP-tutors from both the capital city and the countryside support the Department’s teaching activities for Hungarian, English and German Training Programmes.
+The 4th and 6th year courses are more practice-oriented: the Family Medicine block and the Rotation week demonstrates the family doctors’ work through a one-to-one student-tutor setting, which is quite unique and is a good opportunity to enhance skills of the medical profession.
+There are more than 40 teaching practices available across Budapest, where experienced GPs introduce students to their daily activities: medical consultations, treatment decisions, and the importance of prevention.
+More than 300 GP-tutors from both the capital city and the near countryside support the Department’s teaching activities in the Hungarian, English and German language Training Programs.

-We teach the specialties of the GP’s work within the framework of an optional compulsory subject in small groups in the sixth year.
 Facilities are provided for scientific work, research in the Scientific Students’ Association, writing theses, even preparing rector papers.
 On thesis topics that students can research at our Department see the list on this page below.

 We have been organizing a 26-month-long postgradual trainee program since 1992 as the vocational training period of the GP-specialisation.
 The dedicated training program is built up from a strict structure and is continuously monitored.
 It is based on medical work done by the GP-mentor in his or her practice and under supervision.
 It is supplemented by professional programs providing theoretical and practical knowledge necessary for the safety of independent GP-activities.
 The first 2 years of the program ends with a license exam.
 The qualifying exam can be taken after 10 months of individual but supervised work within a general practice.